alexrivadeneira/i2js/outline.md

 true
 false
 ```
 * Document Objects - HTML components of a web page.
 Essentially any piece of a webpage that we want to target for some sort of interaction or modification.
+If you've worked with HTML before, these might look familiar.
 ```
 <h1>My Header</h1>
 <div id="redBox"></div>